By Talkwalker

 Conclusion

-So there we have it.
 Advertising Value Equivalency doesn’t work.
-It may have been relevant at some stage, but when there are so many other metrics available today, it’s time for AVEs to go.
+It may have been relevant at some stage.
+But with other metrics available today, it’s time for AVEs to go.

-And the end could be nigh, with the Chartered Institute of Public Relations announcing plans for a ban on their use by CIPR members.
-It’s about time.
+And the end could be nigh, with the Chartered Institute of Public Relations banning CIPR members from using the metric.

-Talkwalker is also proud to support AMEC's campaign to eradicate fully the use of AVE and all of its derivatives as metrics in public relations work.
+Talkwalker is proud to support AMEC's campaign to eradicate the use of AVEs as metrics in public relations work.
 To support their campaign, click the banner below.

 Share it